-Acquire or deepen your personal practice and understanding of mindfulness meditation and its clinical implementation within MiCBT.
+Deepen your personal practice and understanding of mindfulness meditation and its clinical implementation within MiCBT

-This 5-day mindfulness meditation retreat is a near-silent retreat with a predominantly meditative content, specifically designed to teach the practice of the Vipassana method in the popular Burmese tradition of Ven.
+MiCBT Institute mindfulness meditation retreats are near-silent retreats with a predominantly meditative content, specifically designed to teach the practice of the Vipassana method in the popular Burmese tradition of Ven.
 Ledi Sayadaw, Saya Thet, U Ba Khin and S. N. Goenka.
-The retreat has the particularity of developing equanimity, one of the central mechanisms in MiCBT.
-It provides a more advanced understanding of mindfulness meditation and its fundamental purpose in the wider Buddhist teaching of the Eightfold Noble Path and its relevance to MiCBT.
+The retreats have the particularity of developing equanimity, one of the central mechanisms in MiCBT.
+They provide a more advanced understanding of mindfulness meditation and its fundamental purpose in the wider Buddhist teaching of the Eightfold Noble Path and its relevance to MiCBT.
 You will benefit from practising an ancient, authentic and unaltered mindfulness meditation tradition.

-The retreat is offered to mental health therapists who have attended a 2-day MiCBT workshop and wish to directly experience and benefit from the mindfulness methods used in MiCBT.
-If you have attended the MiCBT Foundation or Applied Course, the retreat is also an opportunity to deepen your practice of mindfulness meditation and acquire priceless personal and professional benefits.
-It also provides a deepening of insight regarding the central effects of mindfulness meditation and how these differ from occasional adverse effects reported in the literature.
+The retreats are offered to mental health therapists who have attended an MiCBT Foundation or Applied Course.
+The retreats are an opportunity to deepen your practice of mindfulness meditation and acquire priceless personal and professional benefits.
+They also provide a deepening of mindfulness meditation’s central effects and how these differ from occasional adverse effects reported in the literature.

-This retreat is indispensable to anyone serious about acquiring a thorough experiential understanding of equanimity.
-While spending five days with like-minded colleagues, it is an ideal way of improving your self-care and regaining a sense of peace and equanimity at home and at work.
-This retreat is also an ideal training event to maintain yearly MiCBT professional development.
+The retreats are indispensable to anyone serious about acquiring a thorough experiential understanding of equanimity.
+While spending time with like-minded colleagues, the retreats are an ideal way to improve your self-care and regain a sense of peace and equanimity at home and work.
+The retreats are also an ideal training event to maintain yearly MiCBT professional development.

 The fee is kept purposefully low to facilitate frequent attendance for MiCBT clinicians and teachers.